zetifinance/main-website-2023-fork/content/pages/home-page.md

 seo:
   ogimage: /img/3.png
   title: Revolutionizing transport finance for good
-  description: "At Zeti we are revolutionizing transport finance for good.
-We help fleets convert to EVs by making it as simple, easy and transparent as paying for a utility with our patent-pending pay-per-mile financial technology."
+  description: At Zeti we are revolutionizing transport finance for good.
+We help
+    fleets convert to EVs by making it as simple, easy and transparent as paying for a utility with our patent-pending pay-per-mile financial technology.
 ---